 We love the Katie books and were really happy to see they had one set in London.
 Katie In London tells the story as she travels with her Grandma to London and having great adventures while she’s there with the lions of Trafalgar Square.

 If you’re planning a trip to any of the London museums with your kids you’ll love the series.
-There are books about the National Gallery and the Natural History museum and have some dinosaur lovers then Katie and the Dinosaurs is also a great book.
+There are books about the National Gallery and the Natural History museum so if you have some dinosaur lovers then Katie and the Dinosaurs is also a great book.
 In fact the whole series is fab!

 This is London

 Part of a series of classic books about cities around the world, This is London takes us on a journey around the city, talking about the buildings and sights to see.
 It was first written in 1959 so has a beautiful vintage feel, but is still entertaining to this day.

 Madeline in London